Teaching Your Baby to Put Himself to Sleep

 How do you get your baby to go to sleep and sleep through the night?

 She may accomplish that milestone on her own, soon.
 Or she may need a little help from you to learn how to put herself to sleep.
-We all need to learn how to get back to sleep when the normal rhythm of our sleep cycles takes us into a slightly wakened state repeatedly during the night.
+All humans have sleep cycles that take us into slightly wakened states during the night, and we all need to learn the skill of falling back into a deep sleep.

 You'll be interested to know that most babies around the world either do not fall asleep without being held, or do not sleep all night long in their own crib.
 It simply isn't a "normal" thing for small humans to do, biologically speaking.
 In fact, all humans wake slightly many times during the night, as they transition during sleep cycles.
 So the key is for babies to learn to fall back asleep when they wake, without your help.
 And that can be done without traumatizing them.

-You can teach babies to fall asleep without rocking or sucking, without leaving them to cry.
+Do you need to sleep-train?
+No. You can teach babies to fall asleep without the sleep associations of rocking or sucking, and without leaving them to cry.
 This is not an overnight process -- it can take months -- but it does work.
-And once they know how to fall asleep by themselves (meaning without you giving them a breast, bottle, pacifier or your arms to rock them), they are more likely to be able to put themselves back to sleep at night, rather than asking you for help.
+And once they know how to fall asleep by themselves (meaning without you giving them a breast, bottle, pacifier or your arms to rock them), they are more likely to be able to put themselves back to sleep when they wake slightly at night, rather than calling for your help.

 If you'd like to begin developing good sleep habits early, you'll want to start by helping your baby learn to put himself back to sleep.
 But you need to do this in tiny steps.
 Here's how.